dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 meta-RR) the server MUST return a FORMERR response.

-For any particular QTx in the query, if the server provides additional answers, or has knowledge that the RR type does not exist for that QNAME (a "negative answer"), it must include that QTx value in the Multiple QTYPE Option of its response.
+For any particular QTx in the query, if the server provides additional answers, or has knowledge that the RR type does not exist for that QNAME (a "negative answer"), it MUST include that QTx value in the list of QTYPEs in its MQTYPE-Response option.
+If the server does not provide an answer (whether positive or negative) for that QTx then that value MUST be omitted from the list of QTYPEs in it MQTYPE-Response option.

 A negative answer is therefore indicated by the combination of the presence of a QTx value in the Multiple QTYPE Option and the absence of